 The turtle fountain sits just one street back from the main drag, in a little piazza called Piazza Mattei.
 It was built in the 16th century by Giacomo della Porta and sculptor Taddeo Landini.
 Rumour has it that the turtles sitting around the edge of the fountain were the works of Bernini.

-This piazza in general is a great place to people watch and grab a frozen yoghurt from the Yogurteria.
+This piazza in general is a great place to people watch and grab a frozen yogurt from the Yogurteria.

 Synagogue – “La Sinagoga“